JIAQING-XIE/JIAQING-XIE.github.io/overview.md

 Recent News:

-04.2021 Our paper **VAE** on anti-cancer drug response prediction is accepted at *2021 AI4PH workshop*.
+04.2021 Our paper **VAE** on anti-cancer drug response prediction is accepted at *2021 ICLR AI4PH workshop*.

 04.2021 Writing the paper on Exploring Graph Features By GNN which will be submiited to *KDD DLG'21*.